Unless you’re living under a rock, you know about — and have probably ordered from — Amazon. Amazon is the retailer of everything.

 … products weren’t delivered to your doorstep within days (or hours!).
 Amazon changed that.

 In 1994, Jeff Bezos launched Amazon from his garage.
 What started as selling books online quickly became the ecommerce giant we know today.

 In 1997, Amazon.com went public.
 The following year, Amazon’s revenues hit $600 million.
 Amazon updated its logo to feature a curved arrow leading from A to Z, a stylistic nod that the company carries every product from A to Z in 2000.
 A few years later, Amazon launched its web hosting business, Amazon Web Services (AWS).
 Amazon Prime debuted in February 2005.

 In honor of the website’s 20th anniversary, Amazon held its first ever Prime Day on July 15, 2015.

 In 2018, Amazon reached a $1 trillion market cap.
 And the company’s history continues to be written…..

-The millions of US Prime subscribers spend about $1,400 annually.
+The 200 million Amazon Prime subscribers spend about $1,400 annually.
 Amazon Prime Day features promotions exclusively available to Prime members.

 🧨 We’re talking about the biggest online event of the year — a shopping extravaganza.